Sorrento (Vic.)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Sorrento has 43 active public transport stops, all serving buses.
-These stops are covered by two routes offering a total of 354 weekly passenger trips.
-Residents have good access to transport, with an average distance of 290 meters to the nearest stop.
-Most residents commute outwards daily.
-Cars are the primary mode of travel at 83%, followed by walking at 8% and cycling at 2%.
+Sorrento has 43 active public transport stops, all of which are bus stops.
+These stops are served by two routes, offering a total of 354 weekly passenger trips.
+Transport accessibility is good, with residents typically located 290 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the primary mode of transport at 83%, with walking at 8% and cycling at 2%.
 On average, there are 1.4 vehicles per dwelling.

-According to the 2021 Census, 42.5% of residents work from home, which may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 50 trips per day, resulting in approximately 8 weekly trips per stop.
+According to the 2021 Census, 42.5% of residents work from home, which may be due to COVID-19 conditions.
+Service frequency averages 50 trips per day across all routes, resulting in approximately 8 weekly trips per individual stop.

 Frequently Asked Questions - Transport